 Despite these positive developments, the doors of auteurism remain hard to breach for women.
 When asked about the scant record of representation of women filmmakers in competition at Cannes and Venice, the (male) directors of these festivals have responded in disappointingly evasive and disingenuous fashion.
 Thierry Frémaux, at Cannes, has claimed that “more needs to be done in the film schools, the universities, and the production houses to favor women—and then you will see results.”4 Venice head Alberto Barbera has shown even less interest in addressing female under-representation: “Venice can’t do anything about that.
 It’s not up to us to change the situation.”5

 There are at least two problems with this stance.
 Cannes and Venice are not mere venues for the screening of films but, importantly, global film-cultural institutions with the power and ability to make systemic change.
 Consequently, their decision to remain passive—and simply wait for more women-made films to magically appear—is an abdication of responsibility.
 By passing the buck, such cultural gatekeepers only work to preserve the status quo.
-The other flaw in the public position of these festivals has been eloquently exposed by the critic, scholar and activist So Mayer.
-Borrowing a phrase from the poet Jill McDonough, she calls out male-dominated film institutions for their invention of a “myth of scarcity.”6 In rebuke, her landmark book Political Animals: The New Feminist Cinema, covers five hundred works from sixty countries, including independent fiction films, documentaries, short films, television work, web series and videos, experimental films, and installations—almost all made by women in the 21st century.7 Her definition of “cinema” is centrifugal: it is an art form with its practitioners, but it equally names an immense range of media, physical spaces, audiences, and practices.
+The other flaw in the public position of these festivals has been eloquently exposed by the queer and non-binary critic, scholar and activist So Mayer.
+Borrowing a phrase from the poet Jill McDonough, they call out male-dominated film institutions for their invention of a “myth of scarcity.”6 In rebuke, Mayer’s landmark book Political Animals: The New Feminist Cinema, covers five hundred works from sixty countries, including independent fiction films, documentaries, short films, television work, web series and videos, experimental films, and installations—almost all made by women in the 21st century.7 Her definition of “cinema” is centrifugal: it is an art form with its practitioners, but it equally names an immense range of media, physical spaces, audiences, and practices.

 Mayer has also critiqued the pervasive but seldom acknowledged norm of “homocitation,” that is, male critics and scholars making reference predominantly to work—whether writings or films—by other men.8 Citation is never neutral.
 It is always political.
 It is also, as Sara Ahmed has argued, a “reproductive technology,” one that continually makes and remakes the world not “objectively” or completely but in highly selective fashion.
 The result is a partial representation of the world that remains silent about its own limitedness.